-- Repeals the authorization for teachers to temporarily teach a subject area or grade for which they are not licensed. - Permits a school district to renew the contract of a director, supervisor, or coach of a pupil-activity program who is not a licensed educator without first offering that position to a licensed educator. - Revises the requirements for textbook publishers to file the wholesale prices of electronic files for translating textbooks into Braille and other formats for the blind and visually impaired. - Permits temporary deficits in school district special funds under certain conditions. - Permits the Superintendent of Public Instruction to waive the minimum number of school days in the 2006-2007 school year for a joint vocational school district that experienced delays in a state-assisted construction project.

-• Permits the boards of trustees of Rio Grande Community College and the University of Rio Grande to enter into a contract to have the university operate the community college and to employ a joint president.
+- district (1) leases a building to the school or (2) has an agreement with the school to endorse each other's programs. - Specifies a procedure for a parent to waive entitlement to a computer from an Internet- or computer-based community school. - Repeals the authorization for teachers to temporarily teach a subject area or grade for which they are not licensed. - Permits a school district to renew the contract of a director, supervisor, or coach of a pupil-activity program who is not a licensed educator without first offering that position to a licensed educator. - Revises the requirements for textbook publishers to file the wholesale prices of electronic files containing code for translating textbooks into Braille and other formats for the blind and visually impaired. - Permits temporary deficits in school district special funds under certain conditions. - Permits the Superintendent of Public Instruction to waiver the minimum number of school days in the 2006-2007 school year for a joint vocational school district that experiences delays in a state-assisted construction project. - Permits the boards of trustees of Rio Grande Community College and the University of Rio Grande to enter into a contract to have the university operate the community college and to employ a joint president.